bzethmayr/komatsu-loomis/README.md

 ...
-Speculative scope on further branch it would be easier in shell, but, if we combine the component template and the JS kinda sloppy-like...
+Speculative scope on further branch it would be easier in shell, but, if we combine the component template and the JS kinda sloppy-like... alright. we could now sort-of approach the JS portion it wouldn't integrate well with the build, I don't think, at least not yet going to stick within the subset and use the css too
 ```

 ----